vietbuiminh/force-academic-mk/_pages/research_Kettle.md

 	<figcaption> Dartmouth undergraduate research student Lang Burgess with two spherical ice molds used for our experiments. </figcaption>
 </figure>

 This work is being completed by two Dartmouth undergraduate research students: Lang Burgess and Laura Wilson.
 The project builds upon research completed by Jillian Prescott and Professor Luke Zoet at University of Wisconsin Madison (Prescott et al., 2024).
-So far we have successfully run a number of experiments and are in the early phases of comparing our resulting topography to real landscapes in northern Alaska, Greenland, and Wisconsin.

 <figure class="single">
 	<img src="/assets/images/Dartmouth/kettlebox_prep2.JPG">
 	<figcaption> Leveling the sandbox before an experiment.
 After the experiment is completed, we collect images for structure from motion photogrammetry to generate a digital elevation model of the sandbox surface. </figcaption>
 </figure>
+Using structure from motion photogrammetry, we have generated DEMs of our preliminary laboratory experiments and are in the early phases of comparing our resulting topography to real landscapes in northern Alaska, Greenland, and Wisconsin.
 <figure class="single">
 	<img src="/assets/images/Dartmouth/Kettle_DEM.png">
-	<figcaption> Kettle DEM. </figcaption>
+	<figcaption> Kettle Experiment DEM showing resulting depressions from a grid of buried ice spheres. </figcaption>
 </figure>